 Reviews by Carol Canter and Lee Daley

-An excellent creative team and cast bring to the stage of the Alcazar Theater the 6- time Tony Award-winning musical with unforgettable music by Jules Styne, lyrics by Stephen Sondheim and book by Arthur Laurents.
+An excellent creative team and cast brought to the stage of the Alcazar Theater the 6- time Tony Award-winning musical with unforgettable music by Jules Styne, lyrics by Stephen Sondheim and book by Arthur Laurents.
 Songs like “Let Me Entertain You,” “Together (Wherever We Go)”, “Small World,” and of course, “Everything’s Coming Up Roses” still resonate, especially when belted out by some of the notable actors.
 The lovely Jade Shoajaee rises from the awkward young Louise to the elegant stripper with perfect pizzazz, while Ariela Morgenstern plays Mamma Rose with all the gutsy, charming, loving, selfish and cringe-worthy craziness of a complex character easy to admire and despise.
 In fact, she belted out her final statement, “Rose’s Turn,” with complete command.
 She was an emotional powerhouse strutting, singing and dancing across the stage.
 No wonder the crowd rose in a standing ovation — this was a big night for small theater in San Francisco.
-It runs through December 8.
-Don’t miss it.
+It rans through December 8, 2021.

 Bay Area Musicals (BAM!) is a professional, non-profit theater organization dedicated to presenting the highest caliber of musical theater in San Francisco.
 Founded in 2014, the Company strives to stimulate and inspire the San Francisco Bay Area community through musical theater ranging from familiar classics to challenging new works; to produce professional musical theater at accessible ticket rates; and to engage the community through performance, outreach, and educational opportunities.
 For more information, visit www.bamsf.org.